jfinaldi/CSC690-Term-Project/server/README.md

 - HOW TO RUN
-    - go to MySQL Workbench, open a connection, then run the 'ImAlreadyTracer.sql' file
     - in server folder, change the connection password then run the following
         - npm instaall
         - node .